DigitalBrainWaveTech/golang-api-simple-secure/README.md

 API within your own VPC network.

-It uses the standard logging library "log", and is designed to extremely simple to integrate into a Golang application, with no dependencies other than the standard library.
+It uses the standard logging library "log", and is designed to extremely simple to integrate into a Golang application, with minimal dependencies.

 ## Features

 - Basic authentication
-- IP whitelisting
-- IP blacklisting
-- Rate limiting
 - Logging
 - API key validation for additional security
 - Detailed request/response auditing
 - Support for role-based access control (RBAC)
-- Configurable request throttling based on endpoint

 ## Installation